azurestaycationbysiaos/siaos1525/outstatic/content/posts/azure-wave-pool-guide.md

 ## Before You Head Back to Your Unit

-You're free to head down to the wave pool already in your swimwear, no need to change first.
-The rule only applies on the way back: you must be completely dry before re-entering the tower.
+Head down to the wave pool in casual clothes, then change into your swimwear once you're there, or wear it underneath your clothes.
+On the way back, you must be completely dry before re-entering the tower.

 - Make sure you're completely dry before re-entering the tower.
 Wet clothes aren't allowed inside, and Azure charges a ₱2,000 penalty for entering wet
 - Wear slippers on your way back in